 You are here

-11 Reasons to See Wayne Rooney and D.C.
-United at Audi Field
+10 Reasons to See Wayne Rooney & D.C.
+United Play at Audi Field

 Major League Soccer in Washington, DC promises to bring out the ultimate fan experience and a lively crowd for every match.

 Whether you’re a life-long soccer fan or you’ve never watched a game before, you’ll love the energy, excitement and experience of seeing D.C.
 United play in person.
-From cheering on legendary footballer and new addition Wayne Rooney to having one of the best stadiums in soccer, there are lots of reasons to hop on the band wagon and get tickets today.
+From cheering on a legendary footballer to having the league's current gem of a stadium, there are plenty of reasons to hop on the band wagon and get tickets today.
 Check ‘em all out below.

 Cheer on the Black-and-Red along with a capacity crowd of 20,000 while enjoying a great seat, regardless of where you are.
 That’s because Audi Field’s proximity to the pitch is the closest in all of MLS.
-Sections of the front row are a mere eight feet from the action.
+Sections of the front row are a mere eight feet from the action, and you don't need front-row seats to take it in.
+You can enjoy the view when buying concessions or walking to a different part of the stadium.
 And thanks to the high-angle stands, fans in far-back rows can still expect an intimate match experience.

 If you want to attend a memorable sporting event, you want the buzz to build before even entering the stadium.
 That’s what the fan plaza is all about – it serves as a gathering place for fans and host on-site installations and pop-ups.
 Thanks to the ground-level sightlines, fans gathering outside the stadium can also catch glimpses of the pitch from outside, near the main entry gate.
 Leading up to the fan plaza and gate is the Audi Field Fanwalk, a brick walkway dedicated by fans running along Potomac Avenue.